Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ### Acknowledgements

-- Special mention is also deserved by my mentor Medale Oluwafemi.
+- Special mention is also deserved by my mentor Medale Oluwafemi for helping me understand the requirements and guiding me through the realization of this project!
 - As a tutoring team for help and support during the project.